At Madbox, we pursue one dream; creating games that will make billions of people smile.

 Maxime dreamed of seeing millions of people play the studio's games everywhere he went, like when taking the subway.
 Jean-Nicolas dreamed about building a mad creative team willing to live an epic journey from hypercasual to uncharted design territories and print the Madbox brand in millions of players hearts.
 Jonathan dreamed about building world-class automation tech to accelerate our game development cycles and scalability.
 And of course, building a culture all Madboxers would love, teams with a casual mindset and a mad ambition.

-After a few hours, a professional bromance was born - that we like to call our « promance ».
+After a few hours, a professional bromance was born - that is what we like to call our « promance ».

 Heading to a well known video games enthusiast hangout in Paris called the Reset Bar, everyone brainstormed what would be the company's name moving forward.
 As we kept saying that the sequence we were experiencing was completely mad, we decided to keep it forever in the company name.
 Madbox was born, with 21 Madboxers, in May 2018.